 References/tips: the empirical example in the lectures is covered on slides "Instrumental variables estimator", p.
 8-9.
 In the book, see chapter 5.4.
-As in the example code schooling.R (week 5), you probably want to read schooling.txt with read.table (the first row of the data has some extra whitespace which might confuse some import functions).
+For example code, see schooling.R.

 Here, you might think about important unobserved variables that are correlated with both schooling and IQ scores; see also slides 3-5 on "Inconsistent OLS estimator".